tbarbette/retina-expe/README.md

 # Retina experiments

+This repository contains the scripts to run an experiment of the [Retina](https://github.com/stanford-esrg/retina) paper.

+For most experiments we used a TAP on the Stanford traffic.
+For the Figure 6 experiment we used 2 machines in a client/server scenario, and a third machine acting as a TAP between those machines.

+The experiment manager is [NPF](https://github.com/tbarbette/npf), allowing to easily deploy the scripts over a cluster, and re-run experiments for multiple points and variables.
+In this experiment we will, as in the paper, augment the offered HTTP load and see how competing solutions perform.

-Note: Before running the experiments, you need to prepare your testbed according to the following guidelines.
+Before running the experiments, you need to prepare your testbed according to the following guidelines.

 ## Physical testbed
 For the results in the paper, we used our own 100G machines.
-For most experiments we used a TAP on the Stanford traffic.
-For the Figure 6 experiment we used 2 machines in a client/server scenario, and a third machine acting as a TAP between those machines.

-This repository focus on reproducing that last experiment.
-We propose to use CloudLab, a publicly available machine provider for reasearch purpose.
+We propose to use CloudLab, a publicly available machine provider for research purpose.
 In any cases you need Mellanox NICs (ConnectX 4-7 or BlueField 1-2), hardware support for other NICs is untested.

 ### CloudLab